 - Converting and formatting those CAD files into machine code

 - Setting up the right machine with right axis options

-The key factor in deciding how your mill is going to work or what the precision of the CNC mill will be for your project is its 3-5 axis milling options.
+The key factor in understanding how CNC milling works is understanding your 3-5 axis milling options.
 Let’s discuss them below:

 - 2-Axis Machine: Although not very popular, it’s still used by many for building manual fixtures.
 It only moves on the X & Y axes and doesn’t repeat much.